nmstate/nmstate.github.io/devel/yaml_api.md

    using in host-to-host mode.
  * `type`: `transport` or `tunnel`.
 The `tunnel` is the default value if not defined.
+ * `rightca`: String.
+New in 2.2.56.
+Certificate Authority (CA) of remote peer.
+ * `leftprotoport`: String.
+New in 2.2.57.
+Allowed protocols and ports over connection.
+ * `rightprotoport`: String.
+New in 2.2.57.
+Allowed protocols and ports over connection.

 Except the `psk` and `nm-auto-defaults` properties, all other properties are libreswan specific options, please refer to the manpage of `ipsec.conf` for